Sacramento Monarchs: Decline (2007–2009)

 In 2008 the Monarchs were markedly less strong, but hung around the Western Playoff picture all season and finished with the #4 seed.
 Facing the Silver Stars again in the first round, the Monarchs were hoping for some payback for 2007.
-The series did not start well for the Monarchs, as they dropped Game 1 at home 85-78.
+The series did not start well for the Monarchs, as they dropped Game 1 at home 85–78.
 Now the series shifted to San Antonio, and it seemed the series would come to a quick end.
-But the Monarchs would not back down, blowing out the Silver Stars in Game 2 84-67, forcing the critical Game 3.
+But the Monarchs would not back down, blowing out the Silver Stars in Game 2 84–67, forcing the critical Game 3.
 In Game 3, the Stars came out strong and at one point had a 14-point lead.
 But the Monarchs put together a furious rally, scoring seven points in the final 90 seconds of play to even the game and force it to overtime.
-But unfortunately for the Monarchs, the Silver Stars came out strong in the extra period and won the game, 86-81, ending the Monarchs' season.
+But unfortunately for the Monarchs, the Silver Stars came out strong in the extra period and won the game, 86–81, ending the Monarchs' season.

 In 2009, the Monarchs had one of their worst seasons in franchise history.
 It also led to the firing of head coach Jenny Boucek during the season, after which she was replaced by John Whisenant, the coach that led the Monarchs to their first championship in 2005.
-They finished 12-22, last in the conference and the league.
+They finished 12–22, last in the conference and the league.
 They also missed the playoffs for the first time since the 2002 season and tied the record for the most losses with 22, the same number of losses they made 11 years ago.

 Dissolution

-It was revealed on November 20, 2009 that the Maloof family would no longer operate the Monarchs.
-The league attempted to re-locate the Monarchs to the San Francisco Bay area, but on December 8, 2009 it was announced that new ownership could not be found and a dispersal draft would be held on December 14, 2009.
-As of November 2019, the Monarchs were the last WNBA team to cease operations.
+It was revealed on November 20, 2009, that the Maloof family would no longer operate the Monarchs.
+The league attempted to re-locate the Monarchs to the San Francisco Bay Area or Oakland, but on December 8, 2009, it was announced that new ownership could not be found and a dispersal draft would be held on December 14, 2009.
+As of 2024, the Monarchs were the last WNBA team to cease operations.

-Possibility of rebirth

-In October of 2009, there were plans to relocate the Monarchs to Oakland but they never came to fruition.
-The ownership group of the Sacramento Kings, led by Vivek Ranadivé, have indicated a desire to bring back the Monarchs as shared tenants for the new Golden 1 Center an intention shared with former Sacramento mayor Kevin Johnson, himself a former professional basketball player in the NBA.